canisdibellum/G6-Mission-Inventory/README.md

  - Figure way to edit multiple lines at once in "Make Changes"
  - Make Undo Hotkey ^z, make return if tab <> 1 (See if it can be useful on other tabs)
  - Figure out better colored buttons
      - Check other gui styles, see if button color change possible
          - See if WinX style gui available
  - Look into ifexist C:\Program Files\Microsoft Office 15\root\office15\excel.exe (or detect version and if >2010), don't delete Sheets 2 & 3
  - When issuing, If user checks IL, check all items in location	[If too complicated, been directed to veto]
     - RowNumber := 0, RowNumber := Search(RowNumber...)
 Search for location and check
+ - When scanning in Add to Inventory ScanGUI (and possibly Turn-In) make Splashtext with autochange (item labels [i-<>-<>]) and small tips and tricks (ex. type "undo" to undo and "clear" to clear
+     - make typing "Undo" and "Clear" execute those functions

 Still To Do:
  / Test all controls make sure everything is Nominal [ScanGUI seems to be fine after private testing, real testing commences tomorrow]